mtorpey/wooden-ships/2-basic.md

     Example: The ship is at A attitude to the wind and has a battlesail speed of 4.
 Its movement allowance is determined to be 4.
 The move notation "L1R1" in the "log" reads left turn 60°, forward 1 hex, right, turn 60°, forward 1 hex.
-This has completed the ship\'s full allowance.
+This has completed the ship's full allowance.
 After its first turn into attitude C, the maximum distance the ship could move in that direction was one hex.
 If it wished to remain in attitude C, it would have to end its move at